stuible/VCH-homehealth/modules/person-centred-care/more/holistic.md

         - Environmental: modules/pcc/more-on-topic/holistic/enviromental.png
         - Social: modules/pcc/more-on-topic/holistic/social.png

-    - part: full
+    - part: half
       title: Reflection
       text: Reflect on a time in your personal life or that of someone close to you when a health care professional did not use a whole person approach.

+    - part: half
       questions: ['How did you feel?', 'What were the ramifications?']

-    - part: full
-      text: test

   - section:

     - part: half
       title: Cultural Connection
       text: Being culturally connected is also part of person centred care.
 It helps health professionals establish cross cultural skills to work with diverse clients.
+      # title: Personal Reflection
+      # text: Watch the video and complete the resource to reflect on a time in your practice when you had to adapt to be more culturally connected.

     - part: half
+      # title: Personal Reflection
+      # text: Watch the video and complete the resource to reflect on a time in your practice when you had to adapt to be more culturally connected.
+      video: sample.mp4

+    - part: half
+      # title: Cultural Connection
+      # text: Being culturally connected is also part of person centred care.
+It helps health professionals establish cross cultural skills to work with diverse clients.
       title: Personal Reflection
       text: Watch the video and complete the resource to reflect on a time in your practice when you had to adapt to be more culturally connected.
-      video: sample.mp4

   - section: